barbajs/barba/source/docs/advanced/recipes/index.md

 ?>
 ```

-> Note that doing so, you have to manually handle the update of the page `title`
+> Note that doing so, you have to manually handle the update of the page `title`.